Robert-van-Engelen/Forth500/manual.md

 value, not exceeds it.
 Therefore, using the wrong loop `9 0 ?DO I .
 2 +LOOP` would never terminate.

-A `BEGIN-WHILE-REPEAT` is a logically-controlled loop with which we can do the same as follows by pushing a `0` to use as a counter on top of the stack:
+A `BEGIN`-`WHILE`-`REPEAT` is a logically-controlled loop with which we can do the same as follows by pushing a `0` to use as a counter on top of the stack:

     : evens ↲
       0 ↲